What Does a Construction Manager Do?

 Safety management.
-Construction managers need to be able to identify and eliminate possible safety hazards for the good of everyone on the job site.
+Construction managers must identify and eliminate possible hazards for the safety of everyone on the job site.

 Contract administration.
-It is the job of the construction manager to ensure that every provision of the contract is being met and that all parties involved are happy.
+It is the job of the construction manager to ensure that every provision of the contract is being met and that all parties involved are satisfied.

 Looking to Become a Construction Manager?

-As we have seen already, being a construction manager (particularly in the United States) involves much more than just reading blueprints or spot-checking the quality of work being done.
-Good ones are knowledgeable about all standard building codes and understand the importance of green architecture.
+Being an effective construction manager involves much more than just reading blueprints or spot-checking the quality of work being done.
+Good ones are knowledgeable about all standard building codes and often must be familiar with the latest construction practices, including environmentally friendly design and building.
 They need to be adept with industry-specific software and have a good working knowledge of all aspects of the job in general.

-Construction managers possess excellent communication skills and can lead a diverse team.
-That team includes everyone involved in the process from the site workers to the client to designers, architects, and tradesmen.
-Since most construction environments are fast-paced and are held to tight deadlines, the ability to effectively multitask is also a must for a successful construction manager.
+Construction managers possess excellent communication skills and can lead a diverse team that includes everyone involved in the process, from the client, designers, and architects to the site workers and tradespeople.
+Since most construction environments are fast-paced and projects are held to tight deadlines, the ability to effectively multitask is also a must for a successful construction manager.